Samyuktha Varma's Yoga Pictures Go Viral: Is A Comeback On Cards?

 Yoga Practitioner

-Samyuktha Varma has been practicing yoga for the past few years and is a quite an expert now.
-The actress feels that yoga is the way to maintain health and fitness.
+Samyuktha Varma has been practising yoga for the past few years and is quite an expert now.
+The actress feels that yoga is the perfect way to maintain health and fitness.

 Fitness Freak